dotnet/docs/docs/framework/wcf/feature-details/understanding-generated-client-code.md

  [!code-csharp[C_GeneratedCodeFiles#12](../../../../samples/snippets/csharp/VS_Snippets_CFX/c_generatedcodefiles/cs/proxycode.cs#12)]

- You can use the generated service contract interface along with the <xref:System.ServiceModel.ChannelFactory?displayProperty=nameWithType> class to create a [!INCLUDE[indigo2](../../../../includes/indigo2-md.md)] channel object with which to invoke service operations.
+ You can use the generated service contract interface along with the <xref:System.ServiceModel.ChannelFactory?displayProperty=nameWithType> class to create a WCF channel object with which to invoke service operations.
 For more information, see [How to: Use the ChannelFactory](../../../../docs/framework/wcf/feature-details/how-to-use-the-channelfactory.md).

 ### Finding WCF Client Classes
- To locate the [!INCLUDE[indigo2](../../../../includes/indigo2-md.md)] client class that implements the service contract you want to use, search for an extension of <xref:System.ServiceModel.ClientBase%601?displayProperty=nameWithType>, where the type parameter is the service contract interface that you previously located and that extends that interface.
+ To locate the WCF client class that implements the service contract you want to use, search for an extension of <xref:System.ServiceModel.ClientBase%601?displayProperty=nameWithType>, where the type parameter is the service contract interface that you previously located and that extends that interface.
 The following code example shows the <xref:System.ServiceModel.ClientBase%601> class of type `ISampleService`.

  [!code-csharp[C_GeneratedCodeFiles#14](../../../../samples/snippets/csharp/VS_Snippets_CFX/c_generatedcodefiles/cs/proxycode.cs#14)]

- You can use this [!INCLUDE[indigo2](../../../../includes/indigo2-md.md)] client class by creating a new instance of it and calling the methods it implements.
+ You can use this WCF client class by creating a new instance of it and calling the methods it implements.
 Those methods invoke the service operation with which it is designed and configured to interact.
 For more information, see [WCF Client Overview](../../../../docs/framework/wcf/wcf-client-overview.md).

 > [!NOTE]
 >  When SvcUtil.exe generates a WCF client class, it adds a <xref:System.Diagnostics.DebuggerStepThroughAttribute> to the client class that prevents debuggers from stepping through the WCF client class.